Advertisement

 Medium Rigid (MR)

 The sweet spot for furniture removals, retail deliveries, and landscaping supplies.
-Two axles, easy to manoeuvre in suburban streets.

 Heavy Rigid (HR)